benhoyt/benhoyt.github.com/writings/2020-06-15-heavyweight-google-analytics-alternatives.md

 <p>All of the systems described above use JavaScript-based tracking: the
 benefit of that approach is that it provides richer information (for example, screen resolution) and doesn't require access to web logs.
-However, if server access logs are available, it may be better to feed those logs directly into analysis software.
+However, if server-access logs are available, it may be preferable to feed those logs directly into analysis software.
 There are a number of open-source tools that do this: three tools that have all been around for over 20 years are <a href="https://awstats.sourceforge.io/">AWStats</a>, <a